msknapp/website/content/principles/testing.md

 Unit tests should be possible to run from any developers machine or from CICD servers without needing to start external services like a database, server, or infrastructure.

+# Benchmark Tests

+These are similar to unit tests in that they run on local machines.
+They are usually not run during CICD pipelines, they are just used by developers to guide performance improvements.

+Depending on the language, benchmark tests might be unreliable.
+For instance, in java, the "just-in-time" compiler can make performance appear to be very slow at first, but much faster later.
+So your benchmark test should run the function under evaluation many times before it draws any conclusions.

 # Integration Tests

 An integration test runs at a higher level, and covers more things.
 It starts to pull in